SFDO-Community-Sprints/Data-Integrity-Integrations/README.md

 Radhika Kosaraju   |Contributor|  https://github.com/radhik012358                     |Data Integrity Integrations: Addresses Umayal Ramasubramanian  |Contributor|umayal1983                                        |Data Integrity Integrations: Addresses

-### Recommended Working Format

-After problems are identified, pick one where you can offer expertise or extensive personal experience, and form a group of 3-4 others who feel the same.
-In your working group, identify one person who will be the "Synthesizer / Scribe" who will from the very beginning of the work be responsible for writing a well-formatted narrative or clean outline of the content you'd like to publish/share by the end of the sprint.

 ### Project Team Accomplishments
 After some initial conversation and [brainstorming](doc/InitialTopicBrainstorm.md), the group decided to choose two topics and split into one subgroup for each topic.